simonmortensen23/Project1/README.md

 ### Newsletter
 - This page will allow the user to sign up for the historical newsletter.
-The user can add questions about the viking age which will be answered and discussed in the newsletter
+The user can add questions about the viking age which will be answered and discussed in the newsletter.

 ![image](https://user-images.githubusercontent.com/43667190/147687037-927987e2-7e29-475c-8931-1b83394d6543.png)